rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Teaching CS is teaching writing.
 Maybe use all the versions of `iota` that I recently covered in class.
 (It's now less recent.)

-1. Flying from Grinnell.
-Okay, it's not really possible to fly from Grinnell.
-There is an airport, named after a pioneering aviator, but it's fairly small.
-Normally, we fly out of Des Moines or Cedar Rapids, each of which are an hour away.
-Recently, we were flying to LA.
-Our choice was to fly out of Des Moines, do a long layover, and get to LA about midnight, or to drive to Omaha (3 hours instead of one hour) and do a direct flight that got us in about 5pm.
-   (Yes, we were leaving earlier in the day.)
-The return trip was also much faster.
-Which do you think we chose?
-There's a reason that prospective students sometimes say that our location is a reason they don't choose Grinnell.
-(Of course, I'm pretty sure that Williams is about as isolated.
-Perhaps I'm wrong.)

 1. Roles and Responsibilities.
 (So that I know what I'll have to cut when I add my next role or responsibility.)